-Sporting a stainless steel body only 42 millimeters in diameter, the new watch speaks the same design language as the Zenith Pilot Doublematic World Timer Automatic (Ref.
-03.2400.4046/21.C721) timepiece that was revealed back in March during the Baselworld 2012 event.
+Sporting a stainless steel body only 42 millimeters in diameter, the new watch speaks the same design language as the Pilot Doublematic World Timer Automatic (Ref.
+03.2400.4046/21.C721) that was revealed back in March 2012 in Basel, Switzerland.

 While a trifle smaller, the Pilot Big Date still looks a trifle more masculine, mainly thanks to a less cluttered dial and the machine-brushed finish on all of its surfaces (the Doublematic World Timer had its bezel mirror-polished) that give it a more military appearance.